30 April 2014

 Austrian postcard by Iris Verlag / Amag, no. 6497.
 Photo: Felsom-Film / Kiba-Verleih.

-Natural and Self-conscious Woman
+Natural and self-conscious woman

-Renate Müller played often the natural, self-conscious young woman who knows what she wants, opposing the sweet girls and vamps of the 1920s.
-And thus we see her in films such as the singing secretary in Die Privatsekretärin/Private Secretary (Wilhelm Thiele, 1931), of which her song Ich bin ja heut' so glücklich became a smash hit.
+Thus, we see her in films such as the singing secretary in Die Privatsekretärin / Private Secretary (Wilhelm Thiele, 1931), of which her song 'Ich bin ja heut' so glücklich' became a smash hit.

-In the simultaneously made English version, Sunshine Susie (Victor Saville, 1932), Müller also starred, and now she sang Today I am so happy.
+In the simultaneously made English version, Sunshine Susie (Victor Saville, 1932), Müller also starred, and now she sang 'Today I am so happy'.

-There were also a French version, Dactylo, with Marie Glory, and an Italian version, La segretaria privata, with Elsa Merlini who sang Oh come son' felice, felice, felice.
+There was also a French version, Dactylo, with Marie Glory, and an Italian version, La segretaria privata, with Elsa Merlini, who sang 'Oh come son' felice, felice, felice'.

-At AllMovie, Hans J. Wollstein writes: "The ultimately tragic Renate Müller blazed onto international screens in Die Privatesekretärin (The Private Secretary, 1931), a sort of Germanic Joan Crawford getting by in a man's world on her wits and a pair of shapely legs.
+At AllMovie, Hans J. Wollstein wrote: "The ultimately tragic Renate Müller blazed onto international screens in Die Privatesekretärin (The Private Secretary, 1931), a sort of Germanic Joan Crawford getting by in a man's world on her wits and a pair of shapely legs.
 The comedy was so popular that Müller also made an English-language version featuring popular U.K. star Owen Nares."

 Renate Müller